Mauer 1: Description of the fossil

 Schoetensack concluded a relationship to modern man (Homo sapiens) from the similarity of the dentition and put the lower jaw in the genus Homo—a view that is still being held unanimously by today's palaeo-anthropologists.
 He derived the authority to define a new species with the type-epithet heidelbergensis from the fact that the lower jaw—in contrast to modern humans—is missing its chin.
 With the subtitle of his original description—"A contribution to the paleontology of the human species"—Schoetensack explicitly takes a clear position on the part of Darwinism "in the great debate on the origin of man, namely, that humans have evolved from the animal kingdom and are not the product of a singular act of creation."

 As to the lower jaw of Mauer's precise position in the ancestral chain of modern man Schoetensack expressed only cautious statements.
-Reluctantly he wrote in his study that "it seems possible that Homo heidelbergensis belongs in the ancestral series of the European man" and—after meticulous and detailed comparison with other European fossils he stated equally vague: "We must therefore denote the mandible of Homo heidelbergensis as pre-neandertaloid."
+Reluctantly he wrote in his study that "it seems possible that Homo heidelbergensis belongs in the ancestral series of the European man" and—after meticulous and detailed comparison with other European fossils he stated equally vaguely: "We must therefore denote the mandible of Homo heidelbergensis as pre-neandertaloid."
 The classification of the lower jaw of Mauer in the time before the Neanderthals proved to be accurate.

 Schoetensack—like many of his colleagues around the beginning of the 20th century—was wrong with his assessment of kinship proximity of the lower jaw of Mauer with the apes (hominids): "The mandible of Homo heidelbergensis reveals the original state that defines mankind's and the ape's common ancestor."
 In 1924, the hitherto oldest fossil of the big pool of hominid variants—the Taung Child was discovered in what is now South Africa.
 It is around two million years older than the lower jaw of Mauer and, despite its advanced age, still does not represent the common base of humans and apes.